-If you’ve tried an anti-dandruff shampoo and it didn’t work – it might not necessarily mean it’s psoriasis.
+If you’ve tried an anti-dandruff shampoo and it didn’t work enough– it might not necessarily mean it’s psoriasis.

 Before you go to your doctor or dermatologist, try our new Clinically Proven Solutions range.

-If that doesn’t work, you’ve essentially ruled out dandruff so it’s worth going to your doctor or dermatologist to diagnose for scalp psoriasis or other skin conditions.
+If that doesn’t work, you’ve likely ruled out dandruff so it’s worth going to your doctor or dermatologist to diagnose for scalp psoriasis or other skin conditions.

 If you have psoriasis on other areas of the body you may see other symptoms such as dry, cracked skin and swollen and stiff joints.